smourier/Futese/README.md

 # Futese
 'Futese' stands for **FU**ll **TE**xt **SE**arch.

-It's a simple in-memory persistable full text search engine in less than 800 lines of C# code:
+It's a simple in-memory persistable full text search engine in less than 1000 lines of C# code:

 * The index part tokenizes strings and adds corresponding keys to the index
 * The index tokenizer is customizable.
 By default it removes diacritics and stores lowercase-only
 * The query part can search for phrases.
 It supports AND (blah blih), OR (blah | blih) and NOT (blah - blih) with its own tokenizer
 * The index can be saved to a stream (or a file) and reloaded
+* A thread-safe (using locks) and a concurrent versions (using ConcurrentDictionary) are provided.
+The former uses much more memory.
+* You can an index using a non thread-safe version, save it and load it with a thread-safe version
 * The whole code is also available as a single .cs file: [Futese.cs](Amalgamation/Futese.cs)

 ```